-r Ended oer 31, 2012
+Ended er 31, 2012

 Revenues Expenses

-euro 12% 4%
+Euro 12% 4%

 British pound 9 5

 Japanese yen 7 4

 Other 1 3

 Total 29% 16%

-r Ended oer 31, 2011

-Revenues Expenses

-euro 10% 5%

-British pound 9 6

-Japanese yen 8 5

-Other 3

-Total 28% 19%

-As of December 31, 2012 and 2011, we had \$6.6 million and \$5.0 million, respectively, of receivables denominated in currencies other than the U.S. dollar.
+As of December 31, 2013 and 2012, we had \$8.0 million and \$6.6 million, respectively, of receivables denominated in currencies other than the U.S. dollar.
 We also maintain cash accounts denominated in currencies other than the local currency, which exposes us to foreign exchange rate movements.

 In addition, although our foreign subsidiaries have intercompany accounts that are eliminated upon consolidation, these accounts expose us to foreign currency exchange rate fluctuations.
-Exchange rate fluctuations on short-term intercompany accounts are recorded in our consolidated statements of operations under "other income (expense), net", while exchange rate fluctuations on long-term intercompany accounts are recorded in our consolidated balance sheets under "accumulated other comprehensive income" in stockholders' equity, as they are considered part of our net investment and hence do not give rise to gains or losses.
+Exchange rate fluctuations on short-term intercompany accounts are recorded in our consolidated statements of operations under "other income (expense), net", while exchange rate fluctuations on long-term intercompany accounts are recorded in our consolidated other comprehensive income" in stockholders' equity, as they are considered part of our net investment and hence do not give rise to gains or losses.

 Currently, our largest foreign currency exposures are the euro and British pound, primarily because our European operations have a higher proportion of our local currency denominated expenses.
-Relative to foreign currency exposures existing at December 31, 2012, a 10% unfavorable movement in foreign currency exchange rates would expose us to significant losses in earnings or cash flows or significantly diminish the fair value of our foreign currency financial instruments.
-For the year ended December 31, 2012, we estimated that a 10% unfavorable movement in foreign currency exchange rates would have decreased revenues by \$2.6 million, decreased expenses by \$1.6 million and decreased operating income by \$922,000.
-The estimates used assume that all currencies move in the same direction at the same time and the ratio of non-U.S. dollar denominated revenue and expenses to U.S. dollar denominated revenue and expenses to thange from currency exchange rates.
-Since a portion of our revenue is deferred revenue that is recorded at different foreign currency exchange rates is recognized over time, and the impact to expenses is more immediate, as expenses are recognized at the current foreign currency exchange rate in effect at the time the expense is incurred.
-All of the potential changes noted above are based on sensitivity analyses performed on our financial results as of December 31, 2012 and 2011.
+Relative to foreign currency exposures existing at December 31, 2013, a 10% unfavorable movement in foreign currency exchange rates would expose us to significant losses in earnings or cash flows or significantly diminish the fair value of our foreign currency financial instruments.
+For the year ended December 31, 2013, we estimated that a 10% unfavorable movement in foreign currency exchange rates would have decreased revenues by \$3.4 million, decreased expenses by \$1.8 million and decreased operating income by \$1.6 million.
+The estimates used assume that all currencies move in the same direction at the same time and the ratio of non-U.S. dollar denominated revenue and expenses does not change from current levels.
+Since a portion of our revenue is deferred revenue that is recorded at different foreign currency exchange rates, the impact to revenue of a change in foreign currency exchange rates is recognized over time, and the impact to expenses is more immediate, as expenses are recognized at the current foreign currency exchange rate in effect at the time the expense is incurred.
+All of the potential changes noted above are based on sensitivity analyses performed on our financial results as of December 31, 2013 and 2012.